 - Place the whole lemons in a

-freezer bag and store in your refrigerator.
+zipper-lock freezer bag and store in your freezer.

 - Zesting the frozen lemon: